raffaeleragni/velvet/README.md

 ## Stack used

+  - WEB: `Axum`
+  - DB: `sqlx`(postgres,sqlite,mysql)
+  - Templating: `Askama` (folder templates/)
+  - Telemetry: `sentry` supported
+  - Metrics: `prometheus` under `/metrics/prometheus`

-The askama templates, the static RustEmbed will all be compiled in the binary and not require them at runtime in the file system.
+The askama templates and the static RustEmbed will be compiled in and not required at runtime.

-The sqlx migrations are not embedded, and will be needed at file system at runtime.
+The sqlx migrations are not embedded, and will be needed at runtime.

-Items of the stack:
-  - WEB: Axum
-  - DB: sqlx(postgres,sqlite,mysql)
-  - Templating: Askama (folder templates/)
-  - Telemetry: sentry supported
-  - Metrics: prometheus under /metrics/prometheus

 ## Base route setup